Skip to main content

 Session Basics

-A session is a 6-hour window where:
+A session is a time-bounded window (configured server-side, default ~6 hours) where:

-• Agent can store and retrieve memories
+• The agent can store and retrieve memories

-• Session token authenticates requests
+• The session token authenticates memory operations

-• Memories persist after session ends
+• Memories persist after the session ends

 • Multiple sessions can exist over time